This Attack on Titan: Deck-Building Game review was made after playing the game four times.

 - I wish there were more exciting / satisfying moments in this game.
 The Attack on Titan anime has some really epic fight scenes and you never get that “epic” feeling while fighting these titans.
 It lacks that exciting buildup that you’ll find in many other co-op deck builders.

 - The standard game is just too long, especially if you are talking to your teammates about how you should approach each round (which you should).
 Each game I’ve played has taken over two hours, which is about two times too long for this type of game.

 Unfortunately, no one in my group had a lot of fun playing Attack on Titan: Deck-Building Game.
-I should point out that we LOVE deck builders and play a lot of them, so maybe we weren’t the best audience for this one.
+I should point out that we LOVE co-op deck building games and play a lot of them, so maybe we would have been more into it if we were new to deck building and/or we were more into the theme.
 I have a feeling that fans of the anime who are new to modern board games would get a kick out of it since the theme is there and it’s an easy game to learn.

 Now, for everyone else, there are some co-op deck builders I’d recommend over this one.
 If you’re looking for a lighter game with a well-known IP, I’d go with Harry Potter: Hogwarts Battle.
 If you simply want the best cooperative deck building game out there, most of the people in my group would say it’s Aeon’s End.